Kong/cloud-migration-journey/docs/explore/phase1.md

 ### Validation

-`Objective`: Call `On Prem Route` exposed on the Runtime Instance and validate all Monolith Web Services are returning.
+`Objective`: Call `On Prem Route` exposed on the runtime instance and validate all monolith Web Services are reachable.
 Mostly, important taking a look at the behavior of the Monolith Disputes API.

-`Requirement`: Insomnia

 1. Open Insomnia &#8594; Navigate to Dashboard &#8594; Select `Create` dropdown in the top left &#8594; Import From `+ File` &#8594; the insomnia collection is located under `migration-journey/docs/insomnia`

-2. Navigate into the `Migration Journey` Collection &#8594; Open `Phase 1 - OnPrem` SubFolder
+2. Navigate into the `Migration Journey` Collection &#8594; Open `Phase 1 - OnPrem` subfolder

 3. For each request hit `Send`, you will be prompted to copy in the Runtime Instance IP (your gateway IP from the ansible inventory).

 **Disputes Validation**

 We want to take a close look at the functionality of the `Disputes` API.
-In the Monolith it does not offer much functionality at the moment.
+In the monolith it does not offer much functionality at the moment.
 Take a look at the example output below:

 <p align="center">
     <img src="../img/phase_1/4_insomnia_disputes.png" width="800" /></div>